ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “How stable do you feel the global financial system currently is?”

-While the following 18 months saw some recovery, perceived stability has fluctuated in recent quarters, with the result falling back to 20% in Q3.
-Concurrently, the share of those who think that the financial system is very or somewhat unstable remains high at 62% (with 18% deeming it very unstable).
-Only 16% now hold a neutral/uncertain position.
+While the following two years saw some recovery, perceived stability has fluctuated in recent quarters, with the result recently falling back to the ~20% mark (21% in Q4).
+Concurrently, the share of those who think that the financial system is very or somewhat unstable remains high at 55% (with 14% deeming it very unstable).
+Only 23% now hold a neutral/uncertain position.

 Stock Market Knowledge